 Once upon a time, a great battle, the battle of Moytura was fought between the ancients of Ireland, the Túatha Dé (The Tribe of the Gods) and The Fomorians.

 These two groups could not have been more different.

-The Túatha Dé spent their time seeking wisdom, developing poetic insight, learning lore and practicing mysticism.
-Their artistic endeavours harmonized them to the natural world, so much so that they often became transparent to the places they inhabited, rendering them virtually invisible when encountered in a forest, on a mountain, or in a wetland.
+The Túatha Dé spent their time seeking wisdom, developing poetic insight, learning lore and practising mysticism.
+Their artistic endeavours harmonized them with the natural world, so much so that they often became transparent to the places they inhabited, rendering them virtually invisible when encountered in a forest, on a mountain, or in a wetland.

 The Fomorians were their complete antithesis.
 They had assumed a grotesque and horrific appearance, an ugliness that had shaped them over time, roughhewn by their avarice and insensitivity to nature.
 They treated nature with contempt.
 They treated the arts with contempt.
 They had no heed in wisdom, love and beauty.
 They were utterly hostile to them all.